rjleveque/geoclaw_tsunami_tutorial/testing.md

 Testing with some text from the Jupyter notebook for Chapter 7 of [Riemann Problems and Jupyter Solutions](https://www.clawpack.org/riemann_book/html/Index.html) {cite:p}`RPJS`.

+Why don't the equation references work properly in this?
+They do in other simple tests....

+### Chapter 7: Shallow Water Waves

 In this chapter we study a model for shallow water waves in one dimension:
 \begin{align}
     h_t + (hu)_x & = 0, \label{SW_mass} \\